mendersoftware/mender-docs/201.Troubleshooting/03.Mender-Client/docs.md

 authority (CA).

 If your server is using a certificate that is signed by an official Certificate Authority, then you likely need to update your client's root certificate store.
-For example, [Mender Professional](https://mender.io/products/mender-professional?target=_blank) uses an official CA so the only reason your client would reject this is if it does not have updated root certificates in its system store.
+For example, [hosted Mender](https://hosted.mender.io?target=_blank) uses an official CA so the only reason your client would reject this is if it does not have updated root certificates in its system store.